 Woolf identified Sackville-West as a ‘Sapphist’ but she never applied the term to herself.
 She was married to Leonard Woolf from 1912 until her death, and the union was largely a happy one.
 For Woolf, sexuality was never easily defined.

-Although the writings of Edward Carpenter and the liberal attitudes of the Bloomsbury Group signalled the start of a gay liberation movement, the state lagged far behind.
+Although the liberal attitudes of some creative groups signalled the start of a gay liberation movement, the state lagged far behind.
 In 1952 the brilliant mathematician and pioneer of computing Alan Turing was convicted for gross indecency under the same laws that ruined Oscar Wilde in 1895.
 Unlike many gay men of the time, Turing was open about his sexuality.
 When his house was burgled in 1952, he told police that the culprit was a friend of his lover, Arnold Murray, and Turing was subsequently arrested for his homosexuality.
-At his trial in March that year, Turing didn't deny the charges and told the court he saw no wrong in his actions.
+At his trial in March that year, Turing didn’t deny the charges and told the court he saw no wrong in his actions.

 His punishment was severe.
 To avoid prison, Turing was forced to take injections of oestrogen.
 Called a ‘chemical castration’, the drugs were designed to render him asexual.
 He wrote to a friend: